davinci07/evergreen/Github/Setup.md

 This is useful for when your Git client such as VS Code, GitKraken, Github Desktop, etc... gives you errors on logging in or merging or anything else.

+If you don't know what a word means in a sentence, feel free to consult the [Glossary](/Glossary.md#Glossary)

 ==================

 Windows